-The glorious and grand story of Bahraich
+The glorious and grand History of Bahraich

 Pride of Bahraich: Bharatvarsha boasts of its glorious history with its diversities, historically, Bahraich’s past has been extremely glorious.
 Bahraich has its own special place in terms of archaeological, historical, cultural, geographical and industrial terms.
 The ancient heritage of Hindu-Muslim communal harmony, spiritual, Vedic, mythological, education, culture, music, art, beautiful buildings, religious, temples, mosques, historical fortifications, glorious cultural arts have remained in their own right from the earliest times.
 The history of Bahraich’s origins is as follows.
 Bahraich’s information in history till date.

-Uttar Pradesh Bahraich: is a city located in the state of Uttar Pradesh, India.
+Ancient History of Bahraich UP: is a city located in the state of Uttar Pradesh, India.
 Bahraich is also the district headquarters.
 Highly dense forests and fast flowing rivers are the major attractions of Bahraich district.
 Bahraich is one of the 21 districts of Uttar Pradesh that has a minority population and is also economically backward.
 Bahraich district has also given its merit in the freedom movements.
 The glory of Maharaja Suheldev is composed on this soil.
 Bahraich district is a part of Devipatan mandal.
 The historicity of Bahraich is in the Awadh region.

-Mythical Bahraich: Bahraich has been considered very important historically.
+Mythical Period of Bahraich: Bahraich has been considered very important historically.
 Bahraich is famous as the capital of Lord Brahma.
 According to mythological beliefs, this region was developed by Brahma ji.
 Bahraich was also known as part of the Gandharva forest.
 Even today the north eastern region of Bahraich district is covered by forests.
 It is believed that Brahma covered Bahraich with forest as a place of worship for sages and sages.
 Hence this place is known as “Brahmich”.
 Sages and sages used to worship and meditate on Bahraich.
 The Pandavas are said to have visited this place with their mother Kunti during their exile.

 Treta Yuga: Bahraich is a beautiful city situated on the banks of the Saryu River.
 The fast flowing rivers and dense green forests add beauty to Bahraich.
 The history of Bahraich is very old, it was ruled by Purushottam Shri Ram and his sons Luv and Kush.
 According to the Puranas, Lord Ram’s son Luv and King Prasenjit ruled Bahraich.
 Rishi Ashtavakra, the guru of Maharaja Janaka, also lived here.
 The sage Valmiki and the sage boy also lived here.